grossen/grossen.github.io/source/_posts/2012-02-10-changing-the-logo-of-a-default-plone-4-site.markdown

 #visual-portal-wrapper { width: 60em; margin: 0 auto; }
 {% endcodeblock %}

-After this change the logo region of your site should be altered.
+After this edit the logo region of your site should be altered.